ozontech/file.d/docs/architecture.md

 What's going on here:

-- Input plugins pull event logs from external systems and generate events from these data sources.
-At the moment, we have input plugins that read from a file, from the kafka server and gather data from the REST endpoint, but there is more to come.
+- **Input plugin** pulls data from external systems and pushes next to the pipeline controller.
+Full list of input plugins available is [here](../plugin/input).
-- The pipeline controller is in charge of an event routing.
+- The **pipeline controller** is in charge of converting data to event and subsequent routing.
-- The event pool provides fast data accesses between threads.
+- The **event pool** provides fast event instancing.
-- Events are processed by one or more action plugins; they act on the events which meet particular criteria.
+- Events are processed by one or more **action plugins**; they act on the events which meet particular criteria.
-- Finally, the event goes to the output plugins and finishes its execution in external systems.
+- Finally, the event goes to the **output plugins** and is dispatched to the external system.

-You can configure your pipeline your way by writing input, action, and output plugins.
+You can extend `file.d` by adding your own input, action, and output plugins.